Henri de Toulouse-Lautrec: Interactions with women

 In addition to his growing alcoholism, Toulouse-Lautrec also visited prostitutes.
 He was fascinated by their lifestyle as well as that of the "urban underclass", and he incorporated those characters into his paintings.
 Fellow painter Édouard Vuillard later said that while Toulouse-Lautrec did engage in sex with prostitutes, "the real reasons for his behaviour were moral ones ...
 Lautrec was too proud to submit to his lot, as a physical freak, an aristocrat cut off from his kind by his grotesque appearance.
 He found an affinity between his condition and the moral penury of the prostitute."

 The prostitutes inspired Toulouse-Lautrec.
 He would frequently visit a brothel located in Rue d'Amboise, where he had a favourite called Mireille.
 He created about a hundred drawings and fifty paintings inspired by the life of these women.
 In 1892 and 1893, he created a series of two women in bed together called Le Lit, and in 1894 he painted Salón de la Rue des Moulins from memory in his studio.

 Toulouse-Lautrec declared, "A model is always a stuffed doll, but these women are alive.
 I wouldn't venture to pay them the hundred sous to sit for me, and God knows whether they would be worth it.
 They stretch out on the sofas like animals, make no demand and they are not in the least bit conceited."
 He was well appreciated by the women, saying, "I have found girls of my own size!
 Nowhere else do I feel so much at home."

 The Moulin Rouge

 When the Moulin Rouge cabaret opened in 1889, Toulouse-Lautrec was commissioned to produce a series of posters.
 His mother had left Paris and, though he had a regular income from his family, making posters offered him a living of his own.
 Other artists looked down on the work, but he ignored them.
 The cabaret reserved a seat for him and displayed his paintings.
-Among the works that he painted for the Moulin Rouge and other Parisian nightclubs are depictions of the singer Yvette Guilbert; the dancer Louise Weber, better known as La Goulue (The Glutton), who created the French can-can; and the much subtler dancer Jane Avril.
+Among the works that he painted for the Moulin Rouge and other Parisian nightclubs are depictions of the singer Yvette Guilbert; the dancer Louise Weber, better known as La Goulue ('The Glutton'); and the much subtler dancer Jane Avril.

 Other café-concerts also commissioned posters from Toulouse-Lautrec, such as the Café des Ambassadeurs, for which he made the now iconic poster of his friend Aristide Bruant, when he moved there in 1892.